gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## State Machine

-DTLS in SCTP uses inband key
-establishment, thus the DTLS handshake establishes shared keys with the remote peer.
+DTLS in SCTP uses inband key-establishment, thus the DTLS handshake establishes shared keys with the remote peer.
 As soon as the SCTP State Machine enters PROTECTION PENDING state, DTLS is responsible for progressing to the PROTECTED state when DTLS handshake has completed.
 The DCI counter is initialized to the value zero that is used for the initial DTLS handshake.

 ### PROTECTION PENDING state